gchq/sleeper/CONTRIBUTING.md

 can [raise it as an issue in GitHub](https://github.com/gchq/sleeper/issues/new).
 Please fill in all relevant information.

-Before submitting an issue, please search the existing issues to check if your change has already been requested.
+Before making a new one, please search the existing issues to check if your change has already been requested.
 Comment on any issue to let us know you're interested.

 ### Contributing code